Natalie J • 16 Nov 2021 • 7 min read

 Your contract may stipulate that you must provide official notice to terminate the agreement.
 You may be required to send a letter via certified mail.
 Your board may choose to send an email notice first, letting the management company know that a certified letter is forthcoming.

-You may give reasons or results, but it’s always best to keep your letter professional and free of accusations or attacks.
+It’s always best to keep your letter professional and free of accusations or attacks, even when listing reasons for termination.
 The letter should clearly state your intention to terminate and the effective time frame.

 Step 4: Final Steps of a Self Managed HOA Transition